Wednesday, July 31, 2019

 a decade this poor lady had survived in

-each his own, I say But, man, home is
+each their own, I say.
+But, man, home is

 where the heart is.
 And home is a mighty